NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

--   If the owner just signed up for Cloudflare it can take a few minutes for the website's information to be distributed to our global network.
+-   If the owner just signed up for Khulnasoft it can take a few minutes for the website's information to be distributed to our global network.
 Something is wrong with the site's configuration.
 -   Usually, this happens when accounts have been signed up with a partner organization (e.g., hosting provider) and the provider's DNS fails.

 {{<Aside type="note">}}